danieltrandafir/Challenge-Project-New-DNA-Organism/README.md

   - .compareDNA() has one parameter, another pAequor object.

-The behavior of .compareDNA() is to compare the current pAequor‘s .dna with the passed in pAequor‘s .dna and compute how many bases are identical and in the same locations. .compareDNA() does not return anything, but prints a message that states the percentage of DNA the two objects have in common — used the .specimenNum to identify which pAequor objects are being compared.
+The behavior of .compareDNA() is to compare the current pAequor‘s .dna with the passed in pAequor‘s .dna and compute how many bases are identical and in the same locations. .compareDNA() does not return anything, but prints a message that states the percentage of DNA the two objects have in common — used the .specimenNum to identify which pAequor objects are being compared

-In the returned object of pAequorFactory(), add another method .willLikelySurvive().

-.willLikelySurvive() returns true if the object’s .dna array contains at least 60% 'C' or 'G' bases.
+- .willLikelySurvive() returns true if the object’s .dna array contains at least 60% 'C' or 'G' bases.
 Otherwise, .willLikelySurvive() returns false.

 With the factory function set up, create 30 instances of pAequor that can survive in their natural environment.
 Store these instances in an array for your team to study later.